 I used to practice intellectual property (patent and trademark) law exclusively.
 I have drafted and prosecuted patent applications in the computer and electrical arts; I have handled patent and trademark litigation matters; and, I have experience with intellectual property due diligence and portfolio management.

-I still work on patents and trademarks but have recently started taking on family law and criminal defense clients because I enjoy being in court and helping my clients personally.
+I occasionally work on patents and trademarks but have been taking primarily family law clients because I enjoy being in court and helping my clients personally.
 The best that I can explain it is that it makes me feel "important" and "valuable" when a client reaches out to me in a moment of crisis and I am able to help them through it.
-As ugly and depressing family law and criminal defense can be, that part -- the part about helping people and giving them hope -- makes me feel really good about myself and my work.
-That's why I am branching out.
+As ugly and depressing family law can be, that part -- the part about helping people and giving them hope -- makes me feel really good about myself and my work.